-Methods of Dimensionality Reduction: Principal Component Analysis Authors: M. Mattheakis, P. Protopapas Based on W. Ryan Lee's notes of CS109, Fall 2017 1 Introduction Regularization is a method that allows as to analyze and perform regression on high-dimensional data, however, it seems somewhat naive in the following sense.
+Regularization is a method that allows as to analyze and perform regression on highdimensional data, however, it seems somewhat naive in the following sense.
 Suppose that the number predictors p is large, whether or not is relative to the number observations n.
-Then, the LASSO estimator, for example, would select some p' < p predictors with an appropriate choice of $\lambda$ .
+Then, the LASSO estimator, for example, would select some p' < p predictors for some choice of λ .
 However, it is not at all clear that the chosen p' predictors are the "appropriate" variables to consider in the problem.
-This may be clearer in light of an example taken by [2].
+This may be clearer in light of an example taken from [2].
 Example: Consider the spring-mass system depicted in Fig. 1, where, for simplicity, we assume that the mass is attached to a massless, frictionless spring.
 The mass is released a small distance away from equilibrium along the x-axis.
 Because we assume an ideal spring that is stretched along x-axis, it is oscillating indefinitely along this direction.
 By understanding the physics of the problem, it is clear that there is only one degree of freedom in the system, which is indicated by the x-axis.
 We suppose that we do not know the physics and the equations of motion behind of this experiment and, on the other hand, we want to determine the motion through observation.
 For instance, we want to measure the position of the ball, which is attached to the spring, from three arbitrary angles in a three dimensional space.
-This is depicted by placing three cameras A, B, C (denoted in Fig. 1) with associate measured variables as $x_A, x_B, x_C$ , respectively.
-In particular, the variables $x_i$ measures the distance in time between the camera i and the mass.
-Because of our ignorance on experiment result, we do not even know what are the real x, y, and z axes, so we choose a new coordinate system consisting of the camera axes.
+This is depicted by placing three cameras A, B, C (denoted in Fig. 1) with associated measured variables as x_A, x_B, x_C , respectively.
+In particular, the variable x_i measures the distance between the camera i and the mass as a function of time.
+Because of our supposed ignorance of the physics of this system, we do not even know the real x, y, and z axes as shown in the figure, so we choose a new coordinate system consisting of the camera axes.
 Let us measure the pressure that the spring exerts on the wall just from observations that are obtained by the three cameras.
-We denote this value as Y and conduct LASSO linear regression on this problem as: $$Y = \beta_A x_A + \beta_B x_B + \beta_C x_C \tag{1}$$ It turns out that the values $x_B$ measured by camera B are the closest to the true underlying degree of freedom (along the x-axis) and thus, the LASSO estimator would select $x_B$ and sets $\hat{\beta}A = \hat{\beta}C = 0$ .
+We denote this value as Y and conduct LASSO linear regression on this problem as: $$Y = \beta_A x_A + \beta_B x_B + \beta_C x_C \tag{1}$$ It turns out that the values x_B measured by camera B are the closest to the true underlying degree of freedom (along the x-axis) and thus, the LASSO estimator would select x_B and sets $\hat{\beta}A = \hat{\beta}C = 0$.
 Scientifically, this is an unsatisfactory conclusion.
-We would like to be able to discern the true degree of freedom as the predictor, not simply select one of the arbitrary directions that we decided to take measurements in.
+We would like to identify the true degree of freedom to use as the predictor, not simply select one of the arbitrary directions dictated by the experimental measurements.